 A year and a half ago I was confused why I was not happy.
 I believe that the meaning of life is “love and work”.
 In 2015 I finally had a stable job that paid $27,000+ per year and there was a strong potential that I would get promoted.
 I also had recently met the lovely Maria Hull.
 I had filled the huge holes in my life created in 2013 but there was still something missing.

 As I thought about what I was missing I realized that my world was burning.
 Wars, extinctions and other catastrophes seem to be happening with increasing frequency and what was I doing about the catastrophes?
 I worked in a Pacemaker Battery Factory which is actually one of the more meaningful jobs I’ve held (HR says my labor saves an average of eight lives a day).
 But I was unhappy because I knew that I could do so much more to make the world a better place.
+What do you do with the mad that you feel?
 I began prototyping a series of toys that are going to make it much easier for students to become literate in the language of life.

 I started reading everything I could about 3D printing and design.
 I tried to find local resources teaching about 3D printing but short of enrolling in a course at a university, there was nothing.
 The Twin Cities Makers and Nordeast Makers did not respond to my emails for weeks so I resolved to buy my own 3D printer.
 It took me a week to assemble my first printer and then another week to calibrate all the settings and get useful prints out of it.
 In that third week after my Printerbot had arrived I was amazed at how much I could accomplish.
 Many of the more complicated things that people had been telling me I should do when 3D modeling were irrelevant if you were not using an SLS printer.